LOADING

 This independent workforce offers clear new benefits to employers: lower wage bills and overheads, access to a wider pool of talent, and increased flexibility for effective delivery.

-Millennials – most entrepreneurial generation in western history
+Millennials and Gen Z – the most entrepreneurial generations in western history

 Traditionally, freelancers have been seen as experienced professionals of a certain creative trade (actors, musicians, film crew), who have built up a client base over the years, but this is now changing …

-A recent survey by Elance, a freelance jobs platform, showed that for a vast majority (87%) of UK graduates freelancing was an attractive and lucrative career option.
+A recent survey by Elance (now Upwork), a freelance jobs platform, showed that for a vast majority (87%) of UK graduates freelancing was an attractive and lucrative career option.

 In the UK freelancers earn a median income of £42,857 (FTE) per year, which is £16,357 more than what an average employee makes.
 By contrast, at 38.2 hours, a freelancer’s average working week is also 5.4 hours shorter employees.